 United would go on to win four of the first five Premier League titles, with their sequence interrupted by big-spending Blackburn Rovers in the 1994-95 season.

 The Red Devils' long-time rivals Liverpool may be one of the most successful teams in England with 18 league titles, but were mocked by United fans for not managing to win the Premier League.
-That changed in 2019-20 though, with Jurgen Klopp's team crowned Premier League champions for the first time.
+That changed in 2019-20 though, when Jurgen Klopp's team were crowned Premier League champions for the first time.

 Arsenal became the third different club to lift the Premier League trophy, with Arsene Wenger’s revolution leading them to success in the 1997-98 campaign, beginning a lengthy rivalry with the Red Devils as they sparred over the next seven years for supremacy.